-The state's three prior year (2013-2015) average combined fatality and injury (CFI) crash rate was 2.48 per 100 million VMT.
+The state's three prior year (FY2015-FY2017) average combined fatality and injury (CFI) crash rate was 2.57 per 100 million VMT.

-The state had a 14% increase in the total number of CFI crashes in FY16 compared to the prior three years average.
-The number of fatal crashes has remained consistent the prior three years (13 each year).
-There were 14 fatal crashes in FY16.
+The state had a 15% increase in the total number of CFI crashes in FY17 compared to the prior three years average.
+The number of fatal crashes has additionally increased.
+There were 17 fatal crashes in FY17.

-An analysis of CMV crash data for FY16 shows 75% of all collisions occurred during daylight hours with the majority occurring Mon-Fri.
-83% of crashes involved no type of adverse weather condition.
+An analysis of CMV crash data for FY17 shows 76% of all collisions occurred during daylight hours with the majority occurring Mon-Fri.
+85% of crashes involved no type of adverse weather condition.
 28% of injury crashes involved a bus with seating greater then 15.